$40.00

 They measure about 3.5” wide by 2.5” tall, are finished with black patina and 1 Shot enamel painted dots on both sides.

-This batch includes a few that are made with mouth blown glass.
+There are more detailed photos of some of the harder to photograph colors on my Instagram.
 If there’s a color you’d like these in that you don’t see here, please reach out for a custom order.

 For photos of sets I’ve sold hanging from rear view mirrors, check out the highlight on my Instagram!